 even has a German version!

 This is another popular modern Chinese online dictionary, often recommended by my students.
 Created by Rick Harbaugh in 1996-2011, this online Chinese-English dictionary is designed specifically as a tool for Chinese language learners, based on his published book Chinese Characters: A Genealogy and Dictionary.
 Like the MDBG dictionary, it is a resource for MODERN CHINESE and therefore has serious limitations for classical Chinese.

-This website is dedicated to providing information on the various early forms of Chinese characters, in an easily searchable format.
-Note that you can only search by typing or pasting in the Chinese character, however.
-The site also provides a basic English meaning in the side bar, but the English etymology explanation that is announced on the website is not finished yet, as of May 2014.
-Created by Richard Sears and last updated in 2013.
+Formerly found at “ChineseEtymology.org,” this website is dedicated to providing information on the various early forms of Chinese characters, in an easily searchable format.
+Note that you can only search by typing or pasting in the Chinese character.
+The site also provides a basic English meaning in the side bar.
 An app for this website is also available.

 An invaluable resource for anybody working with Buddhist literature or wondering whether a phrase or character in medical, Daoist, or other literature may be influenced by Buddhist connotations in a certain context.
 Contains indexes for technical terms, texts, persons, temples, schools, places, and names.
 The explanations under individual entries are quite comprehensive and include the Sanskrit terms, wherever applicable.
 The first ten searches in any 24-hour period are free.
 How I wish I had had this resource during my years in graduate school!